Wine Institute

 Additional Information

-On January 1, 2008 Oregon’s reciprocity law was replaced with a permit system for the sale and shipment of wine directly from wineries to consumers.
-Wineries with approved Direct Shipper Permits may ship up to two nine liter cases per month directly to an Oregon resident who is at least 21 years of age.
+On January 1, 2008, Oregon’s reciprocity law was replaced with a permit system for the sale and shipment of wine directly from wineries to consumers.
 The holder of the Direct Shipper permit is responsible for declaring and paying the privilege (excise) tax to the OLCC.
-OR does not have a sales tax. must pay excise taxes and file monthly reports with the Privilege Tax Department.
-Wineries will be mailed monthly report forms within in 30 days of being issued a permit.

 • Wineries producing less than 100,000 gallons annually are exempt from paying excise tax on the first 40,000 gallons of wine sold annually in OR.